ALLRiPPED/tamoplus/README.md

 [![](https://i.imgur.com/jPYSdPr.png)](https://youtu.be/8lft4ufwE0o "Demo Preview")
 ## Color Section
 This is where you will find the info you can refference to change the colors of the background and font on the Overlay in the script.<br>
-I have a [Table of Color Names](https://allripped.github.io/ImageMagickColors.html) with color names that can be typed in to the BGM python script
+I have a [Table of Color Names](https://allripped.github.io/ImageMagickColors.html) with the names that can be typed in to the BGM python script if you prefer to customize the overlay more.
 ## Credits, cause they are that important
 Props to Livewire for the original script: https://retropie.org.uk/forum/topic/347/background-music-continued-from-help-support<br>
 Special thanks to AndrewFromMelbourne for pngview: https://github.com/AndrewFromMelbourne/raspidmx<br>